prideout/prideout.github.com/_posts/2013-06-08-quad-meshes.md

 ## Disclaimer

 Keep in mind that tessellation shaders are the way to go if you're being truly modern, in which case most of this article is moot.
 Moreover, Pixar's OpenSubdiv library provides tessellation shaders for you.
 However, if you need to support older platforms (e.g., Apple's current OpenGL implementation) then you might want to consider the techniques discussed in this article.
-Check out [my github repo](https://github.com/prideout/quadmesh) for a code sample.
+Check out [my github repo](https://github.com/prideout/quadmesh) for a code sample, which builds on OS X and Linux.